Phase 2 IPF Study Now Enrolling Learn More »

 Fibroblasts

-Mediar is pioneering a new approach to fibrosis treatment that halts the disease at a different source – the myofibroblast, the key pathogenic cell in fibrosis that drives scarring, disease progression, and ultimately organ failure.
+Mediar is pioneering a new approach to fibrosis treatment that aims to halt the disease at a different source – the myofibroblast, the key pathogenic cell in fibrosis that drives scarring, disease progression, and ultimately organ failure.

-The myofibroblast is responsible for depositing collagen, extracellular matrix, and maintaining the pro-fibrotic micro-environment in the organ.
-It is often referred to as the final common pathway in fibrosis and has been a key cell type of interest.
-A new class of targets known as fibrotic mediators activates myofibroblasts.
-By neutralizing these proteins with antibodies, we can disable the myofibroblast, slowing fibrosis and enabling tissue regeneration.
+The myofibroblast is responsible for depositing collagen, extracellular matrix, and maintaining the pro-fibrotic micro-environment in the body.
+A new class of targets known as fibrotic mediators control and activate the pathogenic myofibroblast.
+By neutralizing these mediators with novel antibodies, we can disable the myofibroblast, slow fibrosis, and enabling healing.

-Mediar’s team of industry-leading researchers combines deep fibrosis expertise, antibody engineering knowledge, and translational science proficiency to accelerate clinical proof-of-concept studies.
-Our clinical team has run Ph-2/Ph-3 studies in several fibrotic diseases, including IPF, liver, and other areas.
+Mediar’s team of industry-leading researchers & clinicians combines deep fibrosis expertise, antibody engineering knowledge, and clinical trial expertise to advance novel programs through approval.
+We have deep expertise in running late-stage clinical programs in fibrosis and related indications that include IPF, liver, and other areas.

 Passionately Powered by Science for Patient Impact